Contler/projects/README.md

 - **UI Components:** Houses reusable UI components that can be shared across multiple applications to ensure a consistent look and feel.
 For information on how to use the UI components, see the [UI Components README](libs/share/ui/README.md).

+### Utils

+The `utils` library includes utility functions that can be used across applications.

+Inside utils is [auth-http-handle.service.ts](libs%2Futils%2Fsrc%2Fservices%2Fauth-http-handle.service.ts) which is a service that handles the http requests and responses.
+It adds the token to the request headers.

+### Core

+The `core` library includes features libraries that resolve business logic.

 ## Development Practices

 When working within the Contler project, follow these best practices: